 Why are some places better for stargazing than others?
 Generally, it’s the absence of artificial lighting that makes the difference in making it easier to see the stars in the sky.
 Light pollution has a huge impact on the fun of stargazing.

 So, as a rule, national parks and countryside or rural areas are better than cityscapes for stargazing.
 Other great places to stargaze are those at high altitudes.

 18 Best Places to Stargaze Across the Globe

 We’ve incorporated sites from the National Geographic list of the world’s best stargazing sites.
 These are places where stargazing with the naked eye is wonderous but where you’ll also get the most from using the optimal power of your telescope and astronomy binoculars.

 The list includes southern hemisphere stargazing locations such as in Australia and New Zealand.
 The attraction here is that the southern hemisphere is where you’ll find the best places to see the Milky Way.

 1. Atacama Desert, Chile

-You’ll find a world-leading observatory at this spot, so it must be good!
-You need to be a lover of high altitudes and cold temperatures for this one with the best viewing at 9-10 thousand feet.
+Visitors can stargaze from a designated level.
+Even so, you need to be a lover of high altitudes and cold temperatures for this one with the best viewing at 9-10 thousand feet.

-There are a few parks to choose from that are seasonally optimal for stargazing.
+There are a few US dark sky park options to choose from that are seasonally optimal for stargazing.
 These range from Acadia in the Northeast to Mount Rainier in the Northwest, Yellowstone in Wyoming, the Badlands in South Dakota, and Big Bend in Texas.